chenke97/RL-AFEC/README.md

 This is a Tensorflow implementation of RL-AFEC.
 # Prerequisites
 Python 3.6.8, Tensorflow v2.2.0 (CPU version)
+Modules: Numpy, tqdm, absl-py

+# Checklist
+1. Specify num_agent, the number of worker threads collecting experience each run, using FLAG in train.py.
+For example, if your CPU has 12 cores, you can set num_agent to 11.
+2. Return values of the reward function in game.py for training and testing are different.
+Please change one line of code when you switch from training to testing and vice versa.
+Please see below for more details.

 # Training
 To train an RL-AFEC agent, put the trace file (e.g., video_RL_train.txt) in data/, then specify the file name in config.py, i.e., trace_file = 'video_RL_train.txt'